aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 - Fields can be nested within a field code as well as in the field result.
 - Spaces/no spaces, quotes/no quotes, escape characters in fields etc.:
   `MERGEFIELD \f"Text after""Field \n\ame with \" and \\\ and \\\*"\bTextBefor\e`
-- Fields that span across multiple paragraphs.
+- Fields that span across several paragraphs.

 #### Formula Fields